dfkaye/wheredoc/README.md

   where(spec).forEach(scenario => {
     var { a, b, c } = scenario.params

+    /*
+     * mocha requires the it() function to run all scenarios;
+     * otherwise, it reports nothing for passing assertions,
+     * and halts on the first failing assertion.
+     */

     it(`with ${a} and ${b}, should get ${c}`, scenario.test) });